demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackEndpointStandard/README.md

 VMware Carbon Black Endpoint Standard (formerly known as Carbon Black Defense) is a next-generation antivirus + EDR in one cloud-delivered platform that stops commodity malware, advanced malware, non-malware attacks, and ransomware.
-This integration was integrated and tested with version 1.1.2 of Carbon Black Defense v2
+This integration was integrated and tested with version 1.1.2 of Carbon Black Endpoint Standard

+## The changes v1
+The old integration is deprecated because Carbon Black have released a new version of their API.
+The new integration supports new commands, Also added a Mapper and a Layout.

 ## Configure Carbon Black Defense v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.